galexla/django_webshop/README.md

 Change the following variables there:
 * `DJANGO_DB_PASSWORD` - create a strong root password.
 * `DJANGO_SECRET_KEY` - be sure to generate a random unique key!
 For this, you can run `openssl rand -hex 32`
-* `DJANGO_ALLOWED_HOSTS` - IP addresses and/or domain names which the web shop must be accessible from.
+* `DJANGO_ALLOWED_HOSTS` - IP addresses and/or domain names which the web shop needs to be be accessible from.

 After configuring, run the webshop in a Docker container:
 * `docker compose build`